 If you don’t want to drive: The Grape Escape

-Scott and Mira Barton have been at the helm of The Grape Escape wine tours for a year, following a long-held passion for food and wine.
-They’ll tailor the trip to your preferences, stopping at two wineries on a half-day excursion and up to four on a full day.
-They even offer a dog-friendly option if your pooch is a serious wine (region) lover.
+Scott and Mira Barton from The Grape Escape wine tours will tailor the trip to your preferences, stopping at two wineries on a half-day excursion and up to four on a full day.